Meet the creatures with the most powerful, sensitive, weird, and sophisticated eyes, ears, and noses in the animal kingdom.

 Lowest frequency: Pigeons’ ability to hear extremely low-frequency infrasounds (as low as just 0.05 Hz) is second to none.
 They can use this superpower to detect distant storms, but at such low frequencies, they can even detect upcoming earthquakes and volcanos.

 Most acute hearing: Wolves, cats, and some breeds of dogs have the most far-out long-distance hearing.
-All of them are among animals that can rotate their ears to better capture sound, and all of them have been known to detect sounds as low as a ridiculous -15 dB (in the frequency ranges they’re most sensitive to).
+All of them are among animals that can rotate their ears to better capture sound, and all of them have been known to detect sounds as quiet as a ridiculous -15 dB (in the frequency ranges they’re most sensitive to).
 For comparison, most anechoic chambers (rooms designed to completely absorb sound reflections) can’t reach that low of a volume.

 Then there are the incredible animals that can use echolocation, in which hearing plays a part.
 But I’m going to treat that as a separate sense and cover it in another post.